Ready to Get Cooking?

 I love seeing your take on my recipe!

 Comment below with your experience, snap a pic, use #fast2eat and tag us on

 Thank you so much for reading, commenting, following and sharing.

-- 300 g Green beans - or a mix of green and wax beans, orange and yellow carrots (Parsnips) and peas
+- 300 g Green bean - or a mix of green and wax beans, orange and yellow carrots (Parsnips) and peas

-- 4 Potatoes - or baby red and yellow potatoes
+- 4 Potato - or baby red and yellow potatoes

 - Water - enough to cover the potatoes

 Sear the pork